owkin/GrAIdient/README.md

 GrAIdient is a framework that exposes the graph of layers as its unique way to design deep learning models.
-This "flattened" vision enforces great understanding, control and reproducibility with the models human interact with.
+This "flattened" vision enforces great understanding, control and reproducibility over these models.

-Though deeply grounded to the data driven way of life, the goal is to challenge the very understanding of deep learning models and inject human intelligence to go from black box models to white box models.
+Though deeply grounded to the data driven pipeline, the goal is to challenge the very understanding of deep learning models and inject human intelligence to go from black box models to white box models.

 Let us find our grAI between them both! <br />
 <br />

-Key features:
+## ✨ Key Features

-- what you do is what you get
+- flat design with direct access to the graph of layers and the backward pass
 - run natively on Mac Intel GPU, eGPU, Mac M1, M2...
 - compiled language
 - gradient checking
-- extendable design
 - PyTorch interoperability
-- compute gradients per batch & per sample (differential privacy)
+- gradients per batch & per sample (ready for differential privacy)
-- debugging at the neuron level
+- debug at the neuron level

 ## 📦 Swift Package Manager